EthanR168/QuackNet/README.md

 ![Training Accuracy](benchmarkFolder/MNISTBenchmark/benchmark.png)

-## Benchmark Against Pytorch and Tensorflow
+## Benchmark Against PyTorch and Tensorflow

-The library was benchmarked on the MNIST dataset using the following setup:
+The library was benchmarked on the MNIST dataset against PyTorch and Tensorflow using identical architectures and hyperparameters to ensure fair comparison.

 -   **Neural Network Model Architecture:** 784 (input) → 128 → 64 → 10 (output)
--   **Activation Function:** Leaky Relu for input and hidden layer, and softmax for hidden layer
+-   **Activation Function:** Leaky ReLU for input and hidden layers, and softmax for hidden layers
--   **Optimiser:** Batches
+-   **Optimiser:** Gradient Descent with Batches
 -   **Batch Size:** 64
 -   **Learning rate:** 0.01
 -   **Epochs** 10